 This project is about 69.95 miles long.
 It’s a 30-inch line, the T-4 Permit says that they’re classifying AMP as a gas utility, that’s where they get their common carrier status.

 Their first T-4 was rejected as incomplete with incomplete information provided.
 They corrected it and then it was approved October 8th, 2018.

 I don’t know exactly when a lot of you were contacted by right-of-way agents but it was probably before that.
 They were sending out their right-of-way agents going to get easements before they even have this line approved.

 Can they do that?
 Yes, technically they can do that.
-I think it’s a little deceiving to the public, because the public didn’t even know anything about this project yet, right?
-Until, something’s filed with the Railroad Commission.
+I think it’s a little deceiving to the public, because the public didn’t even know anything about this project until, something’s filed with the Railroad Commission.

 Let’s now get into the right to condemn.
 The right to condemn belongs to state and county governments, the Federal Government as you know from a lot of talk about the federal border wall.
 So the State of Texas does have the right to condemn.

 Quasi-governmental entities have the right to condemn as well — LCRA as I mentioned.
 Private, for-profit, this is the part that is oftentimes hard to understand, is how is it possible that a private, for-profit company has the right of eminent domain?
 Well the law and the courts have said, if it’s for a public purpose, a public good, then yes, they have the right to condemn.

 And you can be upset about it as much as you want and complain about it, I’m just telling you the law.
 So, infrastructure projects would include infrastructure projects like pipelines.
 Recently, as for this determination of whether a pipeline project is for a public purpose or public good, the courts have said, if in the T-4, they classify themselves as a utility or common carrier.
 That covers it, that gets it there.